often feels like a heaviness or tightness in the chest, and this may spread

 NOTE: One µg is one microgram.

 High blood pressure is known to aggravate endothelial dysfunction and leading researchers have identified the endothelium as an “end organ” for damage caused by high blood pressure.
 Optimal blood pressure of 115/75 mmHg (or lower) is recommended.
-See High Blood Pressure below.
+See High blood pressure

 Inflammation is central to the endothelial dysfunction that underlies vascular disease.
 An effective way to measure inflammation is through a high-sensitivity C-reactive protein (CRP) blood test.
 Studies have shown that higher levels of CRP are associated with increased risk of stroke, heart attack and peripheral vascular disease.
 Stroke patients with the highest CRP levels are two to three times more likely to die or experience a new vascular event within a year than are patients with the lowest levels.